Château Calissanne - Rocher Rouge 2012

 3.4/5

-Excellent with pheasant with red cabbage and bacon.
+Truly excellent, with pheasant with red cabbage and bacon

 See all reviews from this customer

-Always the same problem with these Provence AOCs: they lack concentration and length, and are a long way from competing with a Bandol.
+It's always the same problem with these Provence AOCs: they lack concentration and length, and are nowhere near rivaling a Bandol.

 See all reviews from this customer